arnavsurve/swiftctl/README.md

 # swiftctl

-A command-line tool for Swift development on macOS.
-Written in Go.
+A CLI toolkit for Swift development on macOS.

 ## What it does

 - Detects Xcode projects, workspaces, and Swift packages
+- Builds, deploys, launches, and streams logs from apps
-- Lists, boots, and shuts down iOS/macOS/watchOS/tvOS/visionOS simulators
+- Manages iOS/macOS/watchOS/tvOS/visionOS simulators
-- Builds projects via xcodebuild
+- Watches for file changes and automatically rebuilds

 ## Requirements